 Students must demonstrate that the circumstances causing an adverse impact on their academic progress in the program have been resolved.
 At the discretion of the College, additional materials may be required to support the appeal.
-Appeals will be reviewed by the Program Directors or Assistant Dean of Academic Excellence or their designee.
-If denied, students may request a review by the Academic Appeals Board who will review the request and supporting materials.
-Students will be notified of the Board's decision in person and/or in writing.
-All decisions made by the Appeals Board are final.
+Appeals will be reviewed by the Program Directors or Campus Academic Dean or their designee.
+If denied, students may follow the Complaint and Grievance procedures on page 273.